-One of the biggest frustrations of camping in the rain is the potential for claustrophobia and cabin fever caused by the lack of usable space, the amount of time spend inside your tent, and the increased difficulty of taking a little “me-time” away from your campmates.
+One of the biggest frustrations of camping in the rain is the potential for claustrophobia and cabin fever caused by the lack of usable space, the amount of time spent inside your tent, and the increased difficulty of taking a little “me-time” away from your campmates.

-You can curb your cabin fever and avoid going nuts by creating an outdoor, covered chill-out area with a tarp, some paracord, and a few trees.
+You can curb your cabin fever and avoid going nuts by creating an outdoor, covered chill-out area with an extra tarp, some paracord, and a few trees.
 This area can then be put to multiple uses—cooking, card-playing, drying clothes and, if the sun comes out, will serve as a handy shaded area if things start getting toasty.

-Drying your clothes in wet weather is never easy, but there are a few ways in which you can at least upgrade the status of your threads from “well and truly soaked” to “just a bit damp.”
+Drying your clothes in wet weather is never easy, but there are a few ways in which you can at least upgrade the status of your threads from “well and truly soaked” to “just a bit damp” if they get wet.
 The most effective of these is to create a drying line by stringing a length of cord directly under the tarp used to create your Rest and Recreation Area (see above).

 To ensure your laundry isn’t flapping in your face while you’re doing that rest and recreation, tie the rope off at one end with a trucker’s hitch, which allows you to adjust the line after fixing it in place until it’s suitably taut.